aterrel/aterrel.github.com/source/_posts/2012-10-08-thoughts-on-the-scipy-conference.markdown

 This year I believe the plenaries were really off the chart.
-I was actually recruited to help out after the plenaries had already been chosen, so this was really Stephan and Warren's doing.
+I was actually recruited to help out after the plenaries had already been chosen, so this was really Stéfan and Warren's doing.
 I really like the format as well.
 A talk about a well-known package, a science talk about the things people are able to accomplish with the tools, and a look into industry and how our community relates.